Sparrow0hawk/crime_sim_toolkit/README.md

 ## To use

-For the poisson simulator the package expects a raw dump of folders from [Police data]{https://data.police.uk/} into data/policedata.
+For the poisson simulator the package expects a raw dump of folders from [Police data] (https://data.police.uk/) into data/policedata.
 If it can't find data there it will default to test data.